-Clear Architects was commissioned to extend this 1950’s home, increasing the liveable space and, crucially, creating a seamless transition between the living and garden areas.
+Clear Architects were commissioned to extend this 1950s home, increasing the liveable space and, crucially, creating a seamless transition between the living and garden areas.

-This project is full of design features, not least a sunken wine cellar, and innovative use of glazing.
+This project is packed with interesting design features, not least a sunken wine cellar and innovative glazed elements.

 What We Did

-We love taking an existing property, adding space yet carefully considering the interior layout to ensure that the client has the correct flow around the building and, if need be, altering the existing spaces to suit.
+We love taking an existing property, adding space – yet carefully considering the interior layout – to ensure the client has the correct flow around the building and, if need be, altering the existing spaces to suit.

-We transformed this property with new rear additions to both the ground and the first floor, as well as sweeping internal modifications.
+We transformed this dwelling via the construction of new rear additions to the ground and the first floors, in addition to sweeping internal modifications.

 The new garden room to the ground floor, master bedroom and additional bedroom to the first floor truly transformed the aesthetic and function of our client’s home.

-The symmetry of the design for the double-storey extension provides a seamless transition to – and is mirrored in the landscape design of – the property’s rear garden.
+The symmetry of the design of the double-storey extension provides a seamless transition to – and is mirrored in the landscaping of – the property’s rear garden.

 400 square metres